Ladbrokes runs through the odds for players to make England's World Cup 2026 squad this summer

 Although if Tuchel wants to pick a wide player with more of a proven track record of goals and assists in the Premier League this season, then Newcastle's Harvey Barnes (7/1) might be the more reliable shout.

-Trent Alexander-Arnold at 1/1 must also be seen as a wildcard option at this stage.
+Trent Alexander-Arnold at 5/2 must also be seen as a wildcard option at this stage after missing out on the 35-man squad despite injury to Reece James.
 The right-back is probably among England's most talented players but his move to Real Madrid cannot be considered a roaring success just yet and Tuchel has seemingly been wary of utilising him since taking over.

-The former Liverpool man has made only one of his squads so far, with the likes of Djed Spence (11/8) selected over him in recent times and Reece James seemingly nailed on to be the starter on the right of defence this summer.
+The former Liverpool man has made only one of his squads so far, with the likes of Djed Spence (11/8) selected over him in recent times and even Ben White being drafted in ahead of him as right-back cover.

 View the latest football odds here.